gin66/rusthesia/README.md

 rusthesia -h
 ```

-For usage example the midi-file
+As an example the midi-file
 [Marche_aux_Flambeaux.mid](http://www.mutopiaproject.org/cgibin/make-table.cgi?Instrument=Harmonium)
 is included.
 As per that website, this file is in the public domain.